otomato-gh/istio.workshop/slides/istio/demoinstall.md

 - They aren't default service mesh components

-  - linkerd or Consul Connect don't have them
+  - For example: linkerd or Consul Connect don't have them

 ---